DearCM1/South-Island-Recipes/recipes/pad_thai.md

 ### **Preparation**

-1. Toast the cashews and crush with a pestle and mortar, prep all other garnishes and set aside for serivce.
+1. Toast the cashews and crush with a pestle and mortar, prep all other garnishes and set aside for service.

 2. Prep the sauce by adding all the sauce ingredients together, mashing the peanut butter so that it is evenly distributed and set aside.